Archive for the ‘Juvederm’ Category

 Tuesday, June 30th, 2009

-Reusing previously injected Juvederm really depends on the physician.
+Reusing previously injected Facial Fillersreally depends on the physician.
 It is generally not recommended to do this practice.
 I never reuse previously used Juvederm.
 In my opinion, Juvederm is sterilized for one time use.
 Injecting Juvederm later only invites an increased risk of infection whlie it sits in the stored environment.
 No matter where you store it, the Juvederm will accumulate bacteria and when reinjected will only increase the risk of infection.
 I would be careful when this is done in my opinion.

 Consulting a Board Certified Facial Plastic Surgeon would be something that I would recommend.
 We specialize in the face and are highly qualified to help you with this.